Updated November 20th, 2022 by Travel the Greek Way

 Nautical Club of Paleo Faliro at Flisvos Marina

 The Nautical Club of Paleo Faliro is one of the oldest clubs in Athens.
-Paleo Faliro is one of the areas belonging to the Athens Riviera.
+Paleo Faliro is one of the areas belonging to the Athens Riviera and is 15 minutes far from Acropolis by car.

 With lovely views of the sea and a great spot for a magical sunset!
 Go early to get a good table.